rppicomidi/midi2usbhost/C-Code/README.md

 make
 ```
 I find the latter method simpler when I am using the VS Code workflow to build the code.

+Note that if your board does not control and on-board LED by toggling a GPIO pin,
+the this program will not control the on-board LED.
+The Pico W board is an example
+of a board with this limitation.

 # Troubleshooting
 Please see [this section](https://github.com/rppicomidi/usb_midi_host/blob/main/README.md#troubleshooting-configuration-and-design-details)